 What to do with grains

 Rich can be used to make endless lunch and dinner choices, as well as delicious breakfast bowl recipes.
-Grain is not difficult to make, and can complement a variety of foods.
+Grain is not difficult to make and can complement a variety of foods.
 Although the novelty of a rice cooker can come in handy, all that is needed is a simple cooking pot and stove.
-It can be used to make easy side dishes as a foundation for fantastic sauces with or without meats, fried rice and soups, or it can be mixed directly into a main dish.
+It can be used to make easy side dishes as a foundation for fantastic sauces with or without meats, fried rice, and soups, or it can be mixed directly into the main dish.

 To rinse or not rinse